Eastmain (Cree Nation): Location

-The reserve is located on the southern shore at the mouth of the Eastmain River as it empties into the eastern shore of James Bay.
+The reserve is on the southern shore at the mouth of the Eastmain River as it empties into the eastern shore of James Bay.
 Adjacent to the reserved land is the village cri or Cree village of the same name.
 A Cree village is set aside for the use of the Nation, but members do not permanently residing there.
 The community is one of nine Cree First Nations that make up Eeyou Istchee, an equivalent territory which is an enclave within the Jamésie territory of Nord-du-Québec (Northern Quebec).
 The Eastmain Cree reserved land is 147.66 km2 and Eastmain Cree village is 318.75 km2.
 The community is accessible by road; 103 km to the James Bay Road which connects to the cities of the south.
 The community's airport, Eastmain River Airport, has regular service by Air Creebec to Montreal and other Cree and northern communities.